fcichos/exp3/source/lectures/L11/.ipynb_checkpoints/overview_11-checkpoint.rst

 Lecture Contents
 ================

-In Lecture 11 we look at multi-wave interference again, anti-reflection coatings and explore the diffraction of light including Huygens principle.
+In Lecture 11 we look at the diffraction of light including Huygens principle.
+We will find out about the diffraction at circular apertures, the diffraction grating and other structures.